mcmikels/FFB/README.md

 Update 10/26/17

 Updated win_exp to spit out multiple histrograms of the simulation: each teams' score, the average margin for the first team entered, and a 2D histogram of the scores (this was mostly for fun).

+Update 11/1/17

+Added historical.py, which attempts to fit for the pythagorean exponent.
+It gives a different number than my inelegant method did.
+It also spits out a plot of the different fits.
+The program takes the csv file historical.csv.